SofiaAfendra/react-redux-workshop/README.md

 ## Branch Description

-In this branch, you will be introduced to the concept of state.
-Your goal is to add state to the **Square** component.
+In this branch, we will introduce the concept of state.
+Our goal is to add state to the **Square** component.

 **Branch Task:**